PrismarineJS/flying-squid/doc/API.md

 #### player.playSound(sound, opt)

 Easy way to only play a sound for one player.
 Same opt as serv.playSound except no `whitelist`.

+#### player.setXp(xp, opt)

+Sets the player's XP level.
+Options:
+- setLevel: Calculate and set player.level (default: true)
+- setDisplay: Calculate and set player.displayXp (default: true)
+- send: Send xp packet (default: true)

+#### player.sendXp()

+Updates the player's xp based on player.xp, player.displayXp, and player.xpLevel

+#### player.setXpLevel(level)

+Sets and sends the player's new level

+#### player.setDisplayXp(num)

+Sets and sends the palyer's new display amount. num should be from 0 to 1.0

 ### Low level properties